Restore. Protect. Smile.

 Front teeth that are still structurally sound may not always need a crown.
 Your dentist will assess your case and recommend what suits your individual needs.

-Dental crowns Bunbury patients receive after a root canal help restore strength and protect the remaining tooth structure.
+In Bunbury, dental crowns are sometimes used after a root canal to help restore strength and support the remaining tooth structure.

 Right Menu Icon